TheProgersTeam/Online-store-of-digital-goods-on-Django/README.md

 ## How to run?
 In order to run this project you need:
-1) Installation `requirements.txt` file with the `pip install -r requarements.txt` command
+1) Installation `requirements.txt` file with the `pip install -r requirements.txt` command
 2) Run `Shop` with the `python manage.py runserver` command

 To enter the admin panel: